 Obesity increases both inflammation and oxidation and in turn, dramatically increases your risk for heart disease.
 In turn, being too skinny is bad for your health as well.

 Managing stress is key to maintaining heart health.
 Stress literally triples your risk of heart disease and promotes the hormone cortisol which results in both oxidative and inflammatory damage.

 Smoking just one cigarette a day increases your risk for heart disease by 40%.
 Smoking 40 cigarettes a day would increase it by 900%!
 I don’t like those odds.
 The more you smoke, the more risk you have for heart disease.

 No, I don’t mean statins.
-But there are a lot of supplements out there than can really go a long way towards optimal heart health.
+But there are a lot of supplements out there that can really go a long way toward optimal heart health.

 a) Omega 3 Fatty Acids

-Fish oil, or other omega 3’s will thin your blood and help prevent clotting.
+Fish oil or other omega 3’s will thin your blood and help prevent clotting.
 It is also a great source of fat which will lower triglycerides, increase HDL cholesterol and decrease inflammation.
-A must take for anyone at risk for heart disease.
+A must-take for anyone at risk for heart disease.
 According to Dr. Mercola, Krill oil is a much more effective version of DHA and EPA.
-Learn more here.

 This is extremely important, and knowing what to look for and ask your doctor is key.

-What Should I get Tested For to Access My Risk of Heart Disease?
+What Should I Get Tested For to asses My Risk of Heart Disease?

 Health officials urge everyone over the age of 20 to have their cholesterol tested every 5 years.
 While they are probably doing it for the wrong reasons, it’s not a bad idea – because you can learn a lot from these tests, if you know where to look.